jimminyt/RubyPinball/README.md

 # RubyPinball
+Made by James Taylor
-Pinball game made in ruby for Introduction to Software Engineering universtiy module.
+Pinball game made in Ruby for Introduction to Software Engineering universtiy module.
+Uploaded from University Git
 Completed December 2017